 Barriere and the Lower North Thompson Valley are at the mid-way point between Vancouver and Jasper.
 It has become a favourite stops for RVers.
 It is a major stopping point for people taking the circle tour from Vancouver to Jasper, over to Calgary and/or Edmonton in Alberta, and down to the United States.

 Barriere is a little over four hours from Vancouver, BC, via the Trans Canada Highway (Hwy 1) and Hwy 5.

 From Calgary, AB, it will take you eight and a half hours.
 Just follow the Trans Canada Highway to Kamloops and turn on Hwy 5N to Barriere.

 From Jasper, AB, it’s a quick four hours and 45 minutes via the Yellowhead Highway S (AB Hwy 16) where you connect to Hwy 5S.

 Coming from Alaska, takes a little longer.
 Just take the Alaska Hwy. to Dease Lake Highway until you reach British Columbia.
 From there continue to take Dease Lake Highway (BC Hwy 37) until you reach the Yellowhead Hwy, and after that it’s a sharp right onto Hwy 97S and you are there!

 The Okanagan is about two hours away via Hwy 97C, 97N or Hwy 5.

+Getting here is easy by air.
 The closest regional airport to the Lower North Thompson Valley is located in Kamloops, BC, with international airports in Kelowna, and Vancouver, BC.
 Airport access is also available through Calgary or Edmonton, Alberta.

 The Lower North Thompson Valley is located four hours from the Vancouver International Airport, three hours from the Kelowna International Airport and one hour from the Kamloops airport.